teddytennant/biomed-chat/README.md

 **If you are a patient, parent, or looking for medical help — close this page now and contact a real doctor.**

+**If you are a biomedical engineer working on devices, regulatory submissions, or research — welcome!
+This tool is built for you.**

 **📖 Quick Links:**
 - **[Installation Guide](INSTALL.md)** - Simplest way to get started